 Chocho is a legume.
-Chocho Beans come from a plant lupinus mutabilis sweet.
-Chocho is a type of Lupin that is native to Ecuador, Peru and some parts of South America.
-Chocho also known as the Andean Lupin was a staple food od the Incas.
-Currently Chocho is popular in the mountanous regions of Ecuador and is considere one of the nutritious superfoods of the Andes.
-Lupins are legumes related to peanuts, chickpeas and soy.
+Chocho beans come from the plant lupinus mutabilis.
+It is a type of Lupin that is native to Ecuador, Peru and some parts of South America.
+Chocho is also known as the Andean Lupin, and was a staple food of the Incas.
+Currently, Chocho is popular in the mountainous regions of Ecuador and is considered one of the most nutritious superfoods of the Andes.
+Lupin, like other legumes, are related to peanuts, chickpeas and soy.
 Chocho has the highest protein content of all commercially grown lupins - while sweet lupins contain 30-40% protein, de-bittered Andean Lupin has more than 50% protein.

 Chocho the Andean Lupin (Lupinus Mutabilis)